Vigil conditions

 Michele maintains her fast.

-continues.
+"Shock and awe" continues.
 Basra besieged.
-US forces race toward Baghdad, are about
+US forces race toward Baghdad, are about halfway there.

 Friday, 21 March 2003